-Office: Beaupre 117C Email: madon@uri.edu
+Email: madon@uri.edu

-Office hours: Appointments are not required but students with appointments receive priority for that time slot.
+Office hours: Appointments are not required but students with appointments receive priority for the time slot they requested.
 I anticipate holding official office hours on Tuesdays, Wednesdays, and Thursdays each week, with specific times listed on URI's Starfish Success Net.
+You can also just drop in to ask questions if you see that I am available.

-- Appointments can be made using Starfish - Students should not sign up for more than 2 consecutive time slots, but are welcome to stay longer if no one else needs assistance - For appointments outside office hours, email me for availability or just stop by my office to see if I am available.
-While labs are in session, I am generally on campus at least Tuesday Friday from 8:00am until the end of the 2:00pm lab sessions.
+• Appointments can be made using Starfish

+- Students should not sign up for more than 2 consecutive time slots, but are welcome to stay longer if no one else needs assistance - For appointments outside office hours, email me for availability or just stop by my office to see if I am available.
+While fall semester labs are in session, I am generally on campus at least Tuesday Friday from 8:00am until the end of the 2:00pm lab sessions.